Caribbean American Heritage Month

 Celebrating Caribbean American Heritage Month text on a navy blue graphic surrounded by plant illustrations.

-Caribbean Americans have always been at the forefront of U.S. history: Alexander Hamilton, our nation’s first Treasury Secretary, for example, was himself an immigrant from the Colony of Nevis in the British Leeward Islands.
-In fact, Caribbean immigration to the United States can be traced as far back as 1613, when historical records show that Juan Rodriguez from the Spanish colony of Santo Domingo (today’s Dominican Republic) was the first non-indigenous person to settle in New Amsterdam, the area that would eventually become downtown New York City.
+First federally recognized by President George W. Bush in June 2006, Caribbean American Heritage Month recognizes a community that has shaped U.S. history from its earliest days: Alexander Hamilton, our nation’s first Treasury Secretary was himself a migrant from the Colony of Nevis (part of today’s nation of St. Kitts and Nevis) in the British Leeward Islands.
+Even earlier, in 1613, historical records show that Juan Rodriguez from the Spanish colony of Santo Domingo (today’s Dominican Republic) was the first non-Indigenous person to settle in New Amsterdam, the area that would eventually become downtown New York City.

-When slavery in the U.S. was abolished after the end of the Civil War in 1865, migration from the Caribbean grew significantly.
-Most Caribbean immigrants at the time were fleeing from poverty, and destructive hurricanes, droughts, and floods in their homelands.
+When slavery was abolished in the U.S. after the end of the Civil War in 1865, migration from the Caribbean grew significantly.
+Most Caribbean immigrants at the time were fleeing from poverty and looking to escape destructive hurricanes, droughts, and floods in their homelands.
 While in 1850, there were 4,000 U.S. residents of Caribbean descent, the population grew to more than 20,000 in 1900, and almost 100,000 in 1930.

 This June, and all year long, we encourage our families to explore the resources below to learn more about Caribbean Americans and their vibrant and diverse community, and their impact on this country, and particularly the fabric of this multicultural City.